alimatai/AdaptSearch_Documentation/source/CodeML_Results_Analysis.rst

    :param verbose: activate the display of conserved and neutral sites in the result
    :type verbose: bool

-This function is for printing positively selected branches on screen
+.. todo:: This function is for printing positively selected branches on screen

 .. py:function:: models_types()